Video tutorials

 For symmetric nominal field sizes only: central axis coordinates of the radiation field.

-Light-radiation: results
+Light-radiation: result

-Light-radiation: results
+Light-radiation: result

 Click on Report to get the results in a PDF file.